Omonom47/Mandatory2_tpc/README.md

 **d) How do you handle message loss?**
-- We make a check in our *Server()* function that makes sure the packets recieved, and send a confirmation to *Client()*.
+- In our current code we do not simulate message loss, but if do so we would make a check in our *Server()* function that makes sure the packets recieved, and send a confirmation to *Client()*.
 If it doesn't get a confirmation inside a certain timeframe then it resends the packet.

 **e) Why is the 3-way handshake important?**